Skip to content

 Is Germanium in my tap water?

-Germanium has been detected in water systems across 3,845 ZIP codes.
+Germanium has been tracked across Connecticut drinking water.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Germanium is safe?